 A study of the history, performance practices, and liturgical setting of the cantatas of J.S.
 Bach.
 Class performances of selected cantatas.
 Complements SM454.
+Offered in rotation with other Sacred Music electives.

+SM507 Jubilation

-SM507 Jubilation (1 credit, 2 hours per week)
+(1 credit, 2 hours per week)

 A comprehensive survey of sacred music from African-American worship experiences.
 The course begins with West African roots and traces the evolution of such genres as spirituals and gospel music.
+Offered every Fall.